ckeditor/ckeditor4/tests/plugins/widget/manual/contextmenushortcuts.md

 Please do each test for both **inline** (first editor) and **block** (second editor) widget.

+Test should be performed with browser dev tools opened.

 ### Scenario 1: `SHIFT + F10`

 1. Focus widget in editor.